2No2Name/worldthreader/README.md

 Worldthreader aims to conserve vanilla-parity in most points.

 Behavior based on the timing of entities going through portals might be delayed by a game tick when the entity is leaving the overworld.
-However, `/gamerule worldthreader_AdditionalEntityTickAfterTeleport` ticks entities that are not teleporting to the overworld once after being placed in the world.
+However, `/gamerule worldthreader:additional_entity_tick_after_teleport` ticks entities that are not teleporting to the overworld once after being placed in the world.
 This should allow them to catch up on the tick they missed.
 However, this happens at the end of the tick, meaning that no other mobs or pistons were able to push or damage the entity in that tick because it hasn't been there yet.